Qiskit/rustworkx/docs/source/tutorial/introduction.rst

 The graph classes in rustworkx also allow for in place mutation of the payloads for elements in the graph.
-For nodes you can simply use the mapping protocol to change the payload via it's node index.
+For nodes you can simply use the mapping protocol to change the payload via its node index.
 For example:

 .. jupyter-execute::